PatrickAlphaC/smartcontract-lottery/README.md

 For more information on effective testing with Chainlink, check out [Testing Smart Contracts](https://blog.chain.link/testing-chainlink-smart-contracts/)

 Tests are really robust here!
 They work for local development and testnets.
 There are a few key differences between the testnets and the local networks.
 We utilize mocks so we can work with fake oracles on our testnets.

-There is a `test_unnecessary` folder, which is a good exersize for learning some of the nitty-gritty of smart contract development.
-It's overkill, so pytest will skip them intentionally.
-It also has a `test_samples` folder, which shows an example Chainlink API call transaction receipt.

 ### To test development / local
 ```bash